calebji123/Calebs_Blog/_posts/2023-01-12-string-theory.md

 applause_button: true
 ---

-So I watched a video on string theory, and obviously that makes me an expert on this complicated scientific field, so here goes!
+So I watched a video on string theory, and obviously that makes me an expert on this complicated scientific field.
+Here goes!

 To understand string theory, you first need to understand what the Quantum Standard Model is.
 Basically, current quantum physics is trying to unravel the smallest parts of the universe.
 Though protons and neutrons and electrons are widely known as the building blocks of atoms and all matter, physicists have to wonder what builds these as well.